Adviser's Manual 360

 January 30, 2026

 On January 30, 2026, USCIS announced that the initial registration period for the fiscal year (FY) 2027 H-1B cap will open at noon Eastern on March 4 and run through noon Eastern on March 19, 2026.
-Institutions of higher education are exempt from the cap as employer-petitioners.
+Institutions of higher education continue to be exempt from the cap as employer-petitioners.

 Read More